bridgetownrb/bridgetown/bridgetown-website/src/_docs/index.md

 If you encounter any errors during this process, try revisiting your installation and setup steps, and if all else fails, [reach out to the Bridgetown community for support](/docs/community/).
 Also, make sure you've installed the development headers and other prerequisites as mentioned in the [Requirements](/docs/installation/#requirements) section.

-Bridgetown comes with the `bridgetown` CLI tool, so be sure to read up on the [command line usage documentation](/docs/command-line-usage).

-{:.note}
+{% rendercontent "docs/note" %}
 More detailed installation instructions for macOS, Ubuntu Linux, and Windows 10 are [available here](/docs/installation/#guides).
+{% endrendercontent %}

+Bridgetown comes with the `bridgetown` CLI tool as well as several Yarn scripts, so be sure to read up on the [command line usage documentation](/docs/command-line-usage).

+Also read up on [Bridgetown's Core Concepts](/docs/core-concepts/) to gain familiarity with the basic building blocks and workflow of Bridgetown.